garrick/poc-excel-to-json/README.md

 7. Test for 1st, last & one in between piece of data
 8. TODO: Run edge cases as needed
 9. TODO: Enhance error handle/reporting
-10. Snag a bunch of sample data and look for "unknown unknowns"
+10. TODO: Snag a bunch of sample data and look for "unknown unknowns"